DFreds/dfreds-module-docs/docs/free-modules/convenient-effects/user-guide.md

 You can restore an entire folder of effects by using the import/export behavior as discussed above.

+You can completely delete all existing effects and restore all backup effects by clicking the "Reset System Effects" button

 ## Using Macros

 Any effects included or created can be toggled, added, or removed using macros.